IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: IPQA Benchmark

 \subsubsection{Core Intent Selection}

 Core intents represent motivations users prioritized when selecting answers in \pqa.
 Quality-verified instances undergo further processing to identify these core intents through alignment assessment with selected answers, using LLM as an evaluator.
-For fine-grained comparison, information pieces are extracted from selected answers $a$ through atomic decomposition, following established practices~\cite{salemi-etal-2025-expert}, where each piece represents a distinct unit of information.
-For each information piece, the LLM evaluator identifies intents demonstrating direct relevance through prompted assessment.
+For fine-grained comparison, information pieces are extracted from selected answers $a$ through atomic decomposition, following established practices~\cite{salemi-etal-2025-expert}.
+To ensure meaningful alignment assessment, each piece must represent a coherent, self-contained unit of information, which we verify through \textit{Information Piece Quality} evaluation.
+For each validated information piece, the LLM evaluator assesses \textit{Direct Relevance} to identify which intents are directly addressed by the answer content.
 Individual intents may align with multiple information pieces, reflecting their relevance to various information of the answer.
 Intents successfully mapped to at least one information piece constitute core intents for that instance, while instances where no intents map to any information piece undergo filtering as the absence of core intents prevents evaluation.
 These annotated core intents serve as verifiable ground truth references for evaluating model-predicted core intents.